top of page

 Our past post, Caregiving Considerations for Modern Families, delves into more details.

-5. Plan and take vacations
+5. Plan and Take Vacations

 Study after study tells us that we are happier when we spend more on experiences with our friends and spouses than on possessions.
 Vacations lead to happier marriages, facilitating quality time, communication, and shared experiences, enhancing the relationship's happiness and satisfaction.